clij/clij-docs/reference.md

 ## CLIJ_median3DSphere

-Computes the local median of a pixels spherical neighborhood.
+Computes the local medianSphere of a pixels spherical neighborhood.
 The spheres size is specified by its half-width, half-height and half-depth (radius).

 For technical reasons, the volume of the sphere must contain less than 1000 voxels.